 As citizens of the kingdom of God, Christians are automatically at war with the kingdom of Satan.
 The ensuing conflict in which you and I engage is one of the means God uses to bring us to maturity so we can rule and reign with Christ.
 The struggles and tests we face are a necessary part of our growth process.

 How does God use testing in our lives?
-In this issue of the Teaching Letters of Derek Prince, we will look to the Word of God for helpful answers to that question.
+In this Teaching Letter we will look to the Word of God for helpful answers to that question.

 Why Testing Comes